max-arias/voter-dapp/README.md

 - Execute `yarn run deploy` to deploy our smart contract to the test network
 - Update `REACT_APP_CONTRACT_ADDRESS` with the deployed contract address
 - Execute `yarn start` to start the local dev server

+## Stack

+- CRA to scaffold the React app
+- SWR for data fetching
+- Hardhat for Eth env/testing
+- Antd for components